Hotline

 Peer, Paraprofessional, and Professional Counseling Services

-Provide psychoeducational support groups, individual counseling for adults and children, and eye movement desensitization and reprocessing (EMDR) psychotherapy.
+Provide psychoeducational support groups, individual counseling for adults and children.

 Housing Navigation

-Supports survivors in securing stable housing, providing housing advocacy, and financial assistance to cover rental deposits.
+Supports survivors in securing stable housing, providing housing advocacy, connections to supportive services, and financial assistance.

 Food Pantry